-I have the honour of filling the shoes of a wonderful woman, Margaret Holland, who, after 32 years of welcoming visitors, renters and colleagues, has retired.
+I have had the honour of filling the shoes of a wonderful woman, Margaret Holland, who, after 32 years of welcoming visitors, renters and colleagues, retired as Maple Grove’s administrator.
 Now I have the opportunity to meet and greet many people who visit and telephone Maple Grove United Church.

 My most rewarding and exciting accomplishment has been raising six children with my husband and partner, Darrel Eddy, who has also supported and inspired me to learn the skill of Glass Blowing.
 As Darrel told me after our youngest daughter was born in 1998, “You need to get a new hobby!”
 In 1999 I went to Sheridan Institute of Technology for Glass Blowing to learn a “new hobby” and four short years later graduated with honours.

-Under his leadership, MGUC musicians and choir members have been pleased to join congregants in worship through a variety of musical styles, ranging from classical to Gospel rock, and everything in between.
+Under his leadership, MGUC musicians and choir members were pleased to join congregants in worship through a variety of musical styles, ranging from classical to Gospel rock, and everything in between.